-History of Homecoming
+History of Homecoming at Southwestern

 By multiple historical accounts, Southwestern University held the first Homecoming on record on Wednesday, April 21, 1909 in Georgetown, Texas.
 Below are excerpts from those accounts.